 Anyone with a thyroid problem should eat maca sparingly, if at all.
 It contains goitrogens, which are found in cruciferous vegetables and can interfere with iodine uptake by the thyroid gland.

 Nausea is a problem, especially from large doses and raw maca, which is difficult to digest.

 Many maca powders are from raw, dried maca.
 Because it has been heated, gelatinized maca powder is easier on the GI tract.
 In Peru, maca is always cooked before it is eaten.

 Maca's amazing nutrition profile earns it a superfood label.

 |Vitamin B6||0.06 mg|

 The values in this table are for a standard serving of maca root powder, which is a teaspoon.
 This small amount has about 15% of the Recommended Daily Allowance (RDA) for vitamin C, and it contains vitamins B3 (niacin) and B6.

 Maca is a mineral powerhouse with almost 10% of the RDA for iron an adult man and half your daily needs for copper in a single teaspoon.
-It also offers more than 40% of the RDA for manganese, a mineral important for strong bones and cartilage and for energy.
+It offers more than 40% of the RDA for manganese, important for strong bones and cartilage and for energy.

 Maca also boasts fiber and protein.
 (There aren't many foods that offer nearly a gram of protein per teaspoon.)